Khanzi/ArborMetrix_Assesment/README.md

 ## Data

-* SSN: Patient social security number.
+* ID: Patient ID number.
 * encounter_id: Unique identifier representing a visit to a medical provider.
 * line_number: The number of the medical proceduce/diagnosis from a resulting encounter.
 * icd10_code: Unique code representing some sort of medical procedure/diagnoses